glowinthedark/acw/docs/acw43.md

-## THE HISTORY OF HANDLING BY-PASSED CHARGE TECHNOLOGY

 Handling By-Passed Charge has developed from the early days into a very rigid structure.
 But it has a long history of development.